ChenxuLi2001/FSRDC-Inventory/README.md

 ## Code Descriptions
 - `fetch_crossref.py` - Collect 500 related papers from Crossref API website.
 - `fetch_google.py` - Collect 500 related papers from Google Scholar.
 - `merge_data.py` - Merge the two generated datasets to get a more complete dataset containing papers from both sources.
+Duplicate papers are removed.
 - `visualization.py` - Visualize the collected data for future analysis.

 ## How to Operate